 It goes without saying that you should never get behind the wheel after consuming any amount of alcohol.
 But there are times when last night’s tipple hasn’t cleared your system by the time you need to get in your car the next morning, a situation complicated the fact that how long you have to wait to drive after drinking varies from person to person.

-You need to be particularly careful in that scenario when driving in Europe because many countries have lower drink driving limits than the UK.
+You need to be particularly careful about it when driving in Europe because many countries have lower drink driving limits than the UK.
 The limit in England, Wales and Northern Ireland is 0.08%, or 80 milligrams of alcohol per 100 millilitres of blood.

 By contrast, the limit in much of Europe – including France and Germany (and Scotland, for that matter) – is 0.05%, or 50 milligrams of alcohol per 100 millilitres of blood.
-To help you avoid getting caught out, certain countries require that you have two personal breathalysers in your car at all time.
-Get caught exceeding the limit and fines can be hefty.
+To help you avoid getting caught out, certain countries require that you have two personal breathalysers in your car at all times.
+The fines can be hefty if you’re caught exceeding the limit.

 Penalties and on-the-spot fines when driving in Europe

-Post-Brexit, the UK remains part of Europe’s Cross-Border Enforcement structure, which means that police forces are able to obtain your license details if you’re caught committing an offence on the road.
+Post-Brexit, the UK remains part of Europe’s Cross-Border Enforcement structure and European police forces are able to obtain your license details if you’re caught committing an offence on the road.

 Penalties for offences vary from country to country but can include fines and license points.
-In France, some police authorities have the power to collect a €750 (£646) on-the-spot fine.
+In France, some police authorities have the power to collect an on-the-spot fine of €750 (£630).
 Some countries have several police forces that can stop you on the road, for instance France’s customs police.

 Speed camera detectors when driving in Europe

-Speed camera detection equipment is illegal across much of Europe – that includes standalone detectors and satnavs and navigation apps that warn of speed camera locations.
-The fine for having a detector in your car can be as much as €1,500 (£1,290), even if it’s turned off.
-The device can also be confiscated – that includes your phone.
+Speed camera detection equipment is illegal across much of Europe.
+That includes standalone detectors and satnavs and navigation apps that warn of speed camera locations.
+The fine for having a detector in your car can be as much as €1,500 (£1,250), even if it’s turned off.
+The device can also be confiscated – including your phone.

 If you have a standalone detector, it’s best just to leave it at home.
-And turn speed camera location warnings off on your satnav or navigation app.
+Turn speed camera location warnings off on your satnav or navigation app.

 What safety kit should I have in my car for driving in Europe?